kieranabrennan/every-step-you-take/README.md

 ## Set up Email sender
 - In Gmail, setup an app password, password.
 2FA needs to be enabled, then create at https://myaccount.google.com/apppasswords
+- Create a .env and add as GMAIL_APP_PASSWORD="app password"

 ## Cloud functions